Major General (Res.) Doron Almog Chairman, ALEH Negev-Nahalat Eran

 - Command of mission to rescue ejected pilot Lt.
 Colonel Miki Lev from Beirut

-Since his retirement from the IDF, Mr. Almog has been integrating volunteer activities in the Aleh Negev-Nahalat Eran rehabilitative village he established for people with intellectual and developmental disabilities, alongside wide-ranging international business pursuits and national missions:
+Since his retirement from the IDF, Mr. Almog has been integrating volunteer activities in the ALEH Negev-Nahalat Eran rehabilitative village he established for people with intellectual and developmental disabilities, alongside wide-ranging national missions and social involvement:

 - Chairman, The Hoopoe Foundation, The Society for the Protection of Nature in Israel.

-- Chairman, Closing the Gaps Organization, offering help and support to young people following their army service, to enable them to integrate within society
+- Chairman, Closing the Gaps Organization, offering support to young people upon their completion of army service, to help them integrate within society

 - Chief of staff to implement the cabinet plan for the settlement and economic development of the Bedouin sector in the Negev – December 2011-June 2014.